wstidolph/grouped_file_renamer/README.md

 FOO_0002_a.jpg
 FOO_0002_b.jpg
 ```
-and then use this program to rename the scanner files
+and then use this program to rename the scanner files, something like (depending on how you invoke python scripts in your environment):

 `~/scans python3 gfr.py rename FOO` (accepting defaults for how to handle the new ID field)